Frequently Asked Questions

 - How can I obtain copies of files regarding reports or disciplinary action from the department?

 Anyone may request a copy of a file.
-To do so, you may submit a request in writing to the Public Disclosure Unit.
+You may do so online through our DOH Public Records Portal.
 For records of 50 pages or more, we charge 15 cents per page.
 The file will be reviewed and any exempt information will be redacted or withheld pursuant to the Public Records Act under Chapter 42.56 RCW.